 Skip links

-Working for the Windsors
+The Prestige of Working for the Royals

-What skills do the Windsors seek?
+What working skills do the Windsors seek?

-In a household where protocol must be observed and etiquette is strict, suitable qualifications that demonstrate knowledge in this area is a prerequisite to any selection procedure.
+In a household where protocol must be observed and etiquette is strict, suitable qualifications that demonstrate knowledge in this area are a prerequisite to any selection procedure.
 Outstanding career-specific training is an obvious asset.
 It goes without saying that Royal butlers will have studied at butler school; Royal nannies are only recruited from Norland.
-Working for the Windsors allows successful candidates to become experts in their chosen field, from footman, to Royal Horological conservationist, to groom.
+Working for the royals, Windsors allows successful candidates to become experts in their chosen field, from footman to Royal Horological conservationist, to groom.
 Roles are strictly observed and there is little need for multi-tasking or transferable skills.

 Dream job